hampel/tlds/README.md

 The recommended way of installing the Tlds package is through [Composer](http://getcomposer.org):

+	:::bash
+	composer require "hampel/tlds"

-Require the package via Composer in your `composer.json`
+Or manually define it in your `composer.json`

     :::json
     {
         "require": {
-            "hampel/tlds": "~1.4"
+            "hampel/tlds": "~1.5"
         }
     }

-Run Composer to update the new requirement.
+Then run Composer to update the new requirement.

     :::bash
     $ composer update